 All our pupils will engage in sporting, artistic or other activities outside mainstream lessons in order to build confidence.

 Pillar Six: Charity and Internationalism

 This means that all pupils will engage in international trips or visits, charity work or enterprise activity.

 This means that teaching in all our schools will become consistently good or better.

 We also ensure coherence across the key stages.
-Education should be a personal journey which the leaner can shape.
-All too often it feels like a series of loosely connected key stages, attainment outcomes and year groups that the learner only vaguely understands.
+Education should be a personal journey which the learner can shape.
+All too often, it feels like a series of loosely connected key stages, attainment outcomes and year groups that the learner only vaguely understands.
 Our aim is to ensure a coherent and harmonised educational journey for pupils especially at transition.
-This happens through the application of the mini baccalaureate at key stage 2, the mid baccalaureate at key stage 3, the modern baccalaureate at key stage 4 and the sixth baccalaureate at key stage five.
+This happens through the application of the mini baccalaureate at Key Stage 2, the mid baccalaureate at Key Stage 3, the modern baccalaureate at Key Stage 4 and the sixth baccalaureate at Key Stage 5.
 This integrates the academic and broader life and employability skills through a nationally accredited certificate.